mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 In this talk, Joe shows how the actor model mirrors parallelism in the real world, considers the difficult problem of distributed data and computation, presents _real solutions_, and expounds on the importance of recoverability and fault tolerance.
 For me, the greatest takeaway from this is the following: If you want fault tolerance, _you **must** have distributed systems_.
 This is because you can't have fault tolerance on a single machine - what happens if that machine breaks?
 Forces beyond the programs we write can take down our infrastructure at any moment.
 Therefore, we require redundancy as a protection against failure.
 As soon as we have two machines, we have a concurrent, distributed program.

-It's not much help for me to just regurgitate points better made by the man himself, so rather than go through each and every bit of information in the talk, I'll just highlight hereafter one particularly important section summarily - what Joe calls the "Six Rules of Wault Tolerant Systems".
+It's not much help for me to just regurgitate points better made by the man himself, so rather than go through each and every bit of information in the talk, I'll just highlight hereafter one particularly important section summarily - what Joe calls the "Six Rules of Fault Tolerant Systems".

 #### Isolation